Code of Conduct for the Equine Podiatry Association (UK)

 - influence a Member’s attitude towards any Client

-- influence any treatment recommendations without good clinical indication
+- influence any case management decisions or recommendations without good clinical indication

 - compromise the care a Member provides